Wondering Where the Bathrooms in Rome are? How to Use Them? Read This to Find Out!

 rome city bathroom p-stopYou can find some pretty clean public bathrooms in a few places around Rome.
 They are called "p-stops" and they are run by the City of Rome.

-These p-stops are sprinkled (no pun intended!) throughout the city, including near the church of St John in Lateran, but obviously they are not everywhere.
+These p-stops are sprinkled (no pun intended!) throughout the city, but obviously they are not everywhere.

 The cost is 1€ but it's free with the Roma Pass or other Rome City Pass.

-Because the above mentioned p-stops are not going to be everywhere you are, and you may find them closed or not operating when you get there.
-(They are supposed to be open daily 10 am - 6 pm.)
+The above mentioned p-stops are not going to be everywhere you are, and you may find them closed or not operating when you get there.

 So what to do if you need to find the closest place to use the bathroom when you are out and about in Rome?